craig-davis/craig-davis.github.io/_posts/2019-07-17-Jeep-XJ-Transmission-Cooler-Line-Ugrade.markdown

 ![AW4 Transmission Cooler Plumbing Diagram](/img/posts/xj-transmission-cooler-lines/aw4-transmission-cooler-plumbing.jpg)

-I collected the figure above from a forum post, and the photo makes it a little more clear why I chose a 90&deg; fitting for the rear and a 45&deg; fitting for the front.
+I collected the figure above from a forum post, and the inset photo makes it a little more clear why I chose a 90&deg; fitting for the rear and a 45&deg; fitting for the front.

+It appears that Jeep changed the direction of flow through the cooler in the 1997 model year.
+Diagrams online show the transmission outlet going to the top of the cooler pre-1997 and to the bottom of the cooler in 1997 onwards.
+However, in the 1997 FSM, there is one diagram showing the old flow style.
+My 1997 had the back transmission outlet routed to the top of the cooler and the front transmission outlet routed to the bottom of the cooler.
+I'd suggest that if you make these hoses that you carefully document which flow direction you have and make your hoses match.

+There is also mention of an anti-drainback valve in the outlet side line.
+I found no evidence of one in my hard lines and so I didn't worry about it in these new lines.

 ## Useful Links